neu5ron/dnssinkholelist/README.md

 ===========
 * This is a script I used for a while for a bind server--- a lot needs cleaned up before you use it automatically to feed into bind or /etc/hosts.
 Consider it a work in progress.
 However, you can use it for a unique list of malicious/sinkhole domains from below.
-* Requires internet access for downloading domain lists listed below.
+* Requires internet access for downloading domain lists listed below and Alexa database.

 Requirements